 As soon they arrive, the technicians will rush to remove any visible floodwater or other standing water with state-of-the-art extractors and pumps.
 This process uses industrial “shop vac” vacuums rotated throughout the room to suck up all the water that’s present in the area.
 Starting as soon as possible to prevent mold growth, the total time will depend on the materials, the size of the room, and the total amount of water remaining.

-After all standing water has been removed, they will start drying and dehumidifying with many different types of air movers to maximize airflow throughout the damaged rooms.
+After removing all standing water, they will start drying and dehumidifying with many different types of air movers to maximize airflow throughout the damaged rooms.
 Air scrubbers remove musty odors and other particles from the air.
 Dehumidifiers can be present for one or multiple nights depending on factors such as the length of time the water has been present and the source of the leak.